Delahoyde & Hughes

 Achaemenides:Achaemenides was one of Ulysses' sailors left behind in the midst of their adventures on the island of the wrathful and bloodthirsty Cyclops.
 He was rescued by Aeneas.
 His old friend Macareus recounts quickly the further adventures of Ulysses that Achaemenides missed, especially the episode of Circe changing him and the others into pigs.

 Picus and Canens:Macareus recounts a story told to him about Saturn's son, Picus, an Italian king in love with a nymph named Canens whose singing was superb.
 Circe falls for him and misleads him during a hunting expedition with a phantom boar.
 He rejects her, and she turns him into a woodpecker.
 His hunting comrades return and she turns them all into various creatures.
-Canens is distraught, "Her marrow / Dissolved, and into the thin air she vanished" (351) -- she becomes a placename.
+Canens is distraught: her marrow dissolves and she vanishes" -- she becomes a placename.

 Diomedes:A return to the wanderings of Aeneas rapidly brings us to Diomedes' story, starting with tribulations encountered after the fall of Troy.
 He had wounded Venus (see Book 5 of Homer's Iliad) so the goddess harassed him and his sailors when they tried to return home.
 One guy, Acmon, rages about Venus and turns into a swan-like bird.